Aliasghar-Salimi/sandooqche/README.md

 # sandooqche - A Django Accounting System

-MyMoney is a web-based accounting system built with Django that allows users to track their expenses and incomes.
+sandooqche is a web-based accounting system built with Django that allows users to track their expenses and incomes.
 It provides features to:

  - Submit new expenses and incomes
  - View a list of all past transactions